Saylani Welfare Trust

 Saylani Welfare International Trust is a non-government organization (NGO) focusing primarily on feeding the poor and homeless.
 It was established in May 1999 and is headquartered at Bahdurabad, Karachi, Pakistan.

 It was founded and headed by spiritual and religious scholar Maulana Bashir Farooqi Qadri.
 With an estimated monthly expenditure of Pakistani Rupees above 30 million, Saylani Trust provides food twice a day to more than 63,000 poor people through its 100 centers (generally known as Dastar-Khawan), most of them are serving in Karachi.

 The organization distributed CNG rickshaws among the jobless citizens of Karachi in April 2011 with the help of members of the Karachi business community.

 Services provided

 Medical institutions of Saylani

 With its offices in Nottingham, UK, Saylani Welfare raises funds, as well as raising awareness of a range of charity projects.
 Services by Saylani (NGO) are provided free of cost.
-It offers the following medical services at the following facilities: